 Each organisation faces risks and doing business is becoming increasingly complex.
-Likewise, security risks to businesses have evolved in complexity, so the question posed is, does management understand their business risks and how to address them? as it makes for good business sense to understand your risks and how to minimise them.
+Likewise, security risks to businesses have evolved in complexity, so the question posed is, do management understand their business risks and how to address them?
+As it makes good business sense to understand your risks and how to minimise them.
 An effective risk assessment can help you identify, assess and implement strategies to mitigate identified risks.
 Yet, considerations such as company size, assets and growth pace can affect the scope of any risk assessment.

 A security risk assessment is a methodology of identification, analysis and evaluation to understand the risks, causal factors, probabilities and consequences.
 For example, an assessment can concentrate on impact severity of future business events on your company objectives and the likelihood of such events occurring.
 Importantly, management can view their business holistically, as it supports a much more informed and broader decision-making process.

 We start by examining how to identify and mitigate your risks.
 A risk management strategy can assist you to do this by describing how you deal with risks to your business.
 By committing time and resources to develop your strategy for managing risk, you’ll not only provide a safer workplace but reduce the potential of negative impacts.